EclipseGc/SiteManager/README.md

 3.) php composer.phar install

+4.) add database credentials to sites/default/dbconneciton.php

-4.) setup /web/index.php as your site index.
+5.) setup /web/index.php as your site index.

-5.) visit /install.php in your browser
+6.) visit /install.php in your browser

-5.) visit /routeRebuild.php in your browser.
+7.) visit /routeRebuild.php in your browser.

-6.) visit /index.php
+8.) visit /index.php

-You shouldn't actually see anything in step 6.
+You shouldn't actually see anything in step 8.
 Currently that page is attempting to display all "site" contexts and since you don't have any, obviously it can't do anything.
 There's a little code in the SiteCommands route that you could use to get a new site context created if you want.
 From there you should be able to visit /site/{site}.
 I'm still working on anything beyond that, but this should give you a nice minimal use case to see how the code basically works.